chapel-lang/chapel/doc/rst/technotes/libraries.rst

 .. code-block:: Fortran

     program Example
-      use MyModuleName
+      ! use the interface module generated with --library-fortran use MyModuleName
       implicit none

       integer(8) :: arg, ret
       arg = 3

-      call chpl_library_init_ftn()
+      ! initialize the Chapel library using the function defined above call chpl_library_init_ftn()

-      ret = myChapelFunction(arg)
+      ! call a function from the Chapel library ret = myChapelFunction(arg)

       print *, ret